 Shares of the Israeli developer of measuring systems for the semiconductor industry gained 1.8 percent in New York to $8.42, a five-month high, after TSMC, as the semiconductor company is known, said it plans to boost spending to $9 billion this year from about $8.3 billion in 2012.
 The Bloomberg Israel- US Equity Index (ISRA25BN) of the largest New-York traded Israeli companies rose 0.4 percent to 86.75.
-Orbotech Ltd. (ORBK) gained after receiving $40 million in orders from a flat-panel display maker.
+Orbotech Ltd. (ORBK:US) gained after receiving $40 million in orders from a flat-panel display maker.

 Nova Chief Executive Officer Gabi Seligsohn said in an interview yesterday that Nova is poised for a “strong” first half of 2013 after TSMC announced it will increase spending to meet mounting global demand for smartphones and tablets.
 Revenue for the Nes Ziona, Israel-based company will climb 2.6 percent this year to $97 million, according to the mean of two analysts’ estimates compiled by Bloomberg.